 The Gather in the Garden series is primarily an Association member-only event, however some Gathers may be open to nonmembers.

-SCROLL DOWN TO SEE UPCOMING "GATHERS," and those already held.
+SCROLL DOWN TO SEE UPCOMING "GATHERS"!

 An ode to Loren's Swedish heritage, the Gustafsons' home and garden are lovingly referred to Sweden House and Sundborn Garden.